-Salt triggers thirst and dogs have a tendency to drink excess water in response, and this can be fatal.
+Salt triggers thirst, and dogs tend to drink excess water in response, and this can be fatal.

 Onion and Garlic

-Besides bad breath, these ingredients can trigger more serious issues like weakness, vomiting, and breathlessness.
-Excessive intake can cause anemia which can be deadly.
+Besides bad breath, these ingredients can trigger more severe issues like weakness, vomiting, and breathlessness.
+Excessive intake can cause anemia, which can be deadly.

 What to Add to Your Puppy’s Diet

-Oatmeal – This is a great source of fiber and especially good if your puppy experiences bowel irregularity.
+Oatmeal – This is an excellent source of fiber and especially good if your puppy experiences bowel irregularity.
 Serve it cooked but don’t add salt or sugar.

 Peanut butter – This is a puppy favorite and a great source of protein and healthy fats.
 Ensure that the brand does not include xylitol or excess salt.

-Yogurt – Another great food for puppy gut health, yogurt is high in calcium and protein.
+Yogurt – Another excellent food for puppy gut health, yogurt is high in calcium and protein.
 Avoid ‘lite’ brands that contain artificial sweeteners like xylitol.